loplex/arronax/README.txt

  Requirements
 ==============

-Arronax is beeing developed and tested on Ubuntu 12.04.3 “Precise Pangolin” and Ubuntu 14.04 “Trusty Tahr”.
+Arronax is beeing developed and tested on Ubuntu.

 Arronax needs:

-* Gnome 3.4 or later
+* Gtk 3.x
 * Python 2.7
 * PyGObject
 * distribute

-* Nautilus-Python 1.1 or later
+The Caja plugin needs:

+* Caja
+* Python binding for Caja
+* GObject introspection data for Caja

+The Nautilus plugin needs:

+* Nautilus
+* Python binding for Nautilus
+* GObject introspection data for Nautilus

+The Nemo plugin needs:

+* Nemo
+* Python binding for Nemo
+* GObject introspection data for Nemo

 If you install the .deb package this packages will be automatically installed if needed.